cisagov/get.gov/pages/domains/domains_choosing.md

 ## Domain name requirements and guidance for specific types of organizations
+.Gov domain names must follow the naming requirements for your type of organization.
 Read domain name requirements and guidance for:
 - [Executive branch federal agencies](#executive-branch-federal-agencies)
 - [Judicial branch federal agencies](#judicial-branch-federal-agencies)
 - [Legislative branch federal agencies](#legislative-branch-federal-agencies)